natalie-kate/music_to_my_ears/TESTING.md

   - Cannot add an existing product
   - Add product button works with product successfully added to database and success message shown.
   - Form will not submit without required fields completed
-    * Didn't like how Country genre was preselected, means that people could easily overlook that field and product would be added in with the wrong genre.
-Created 'Genre' genre in database.
-Then in js added selected and disabled attributes.
+    * Didn't like how Country genre was pre-selected, means that people could easily overlook that field and product would be added in with the wrong genre.
+Created 'Choose Genre' genre in database.
+Then in js added disabled attribute.
+This did not work as the values for the options were numbers and the orders changed so I couldn't be certain that my choose genre option would always be the target.
+In form.py changed the choices.
+[Johnny Buchanan on Stack Overflow](https://stackoverflow.com/questions/5089396/django-form-field-choices-adding-an-attribute).
+Then in genre.js added in setting selected and disabled attributes.
+Had it in display_image.js initially but then in edit_vinyl current genre was replaced and user would have to select it again.
   - Form will not submit where required fields are just whitespace.
   - File input fields, shows images that have been selected.